 In May 2014, the Financial Accounting Standards Board (the "FASB") issued ASU 2014-09, Revenue from Contracts with Customers.
 This ASU provides a framework for revenue recognition that replaces most existing GAAP revenue recognition guidance when it becomes effective.
+The core principle of the ASU is that a company will recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
+The standard also requires expanded disclosures surrounding the recognition of revenue from contracts with customers.
 We have an option to use either a retrospective approach or a cumulative effect adjustment approach to implement the guidance.
-The new standard is effective for us on July 1, 2018, with early adoption permitted.
+We will adopt the new standard effective July 1, 2018.
 We are currently conducting a comprehensive review of our revenue streams and contracts as they relate to this guidance to identify potential differences that would result from applying the new requirements.
-While we are still assessing the overall impact this guidance will have on our consolidated financial statements and financial statement disclosures, based on the work performed to date, we do not believe that the adoption will have a material impact on the amount or timing of revenue recognized.
+While we are still assessing the overall impact this guidance will have on our consolidated financial statement disclosures, based on the work performed to date, we do not believe that the adoption will have a material impact on the amount or timing of revenue recognized.
 We are still assessing the impact of the standard on our financial statement disclosures.